Computational-Plant-Science/plantit/README.md

 #### Browser submissions

-Choose which workflow to apply to which data, submit and monitor status, then download results, all from the browser.
+Choose a workflow and dataset, submit and monitor status, then download results, all from the browser.
 (A web API is [currently in development](https://github.com/Computational-Plant-Science/plantit/issues/256): users will soon be able to programmatically introspect task status as well.)
 Submit immediately or schedule units of work to run after a delay or on a periodic interval.

 #### Easy integration